-I joined the Department of Politics at Sheffield in September 2017.
-My PhD research – ‘Liberal vanguards and the sustainability of the solidarist international society typified by the Responsibility to Protect’ – was completed at the University of Leeds (2017) and funded by a POLIS Award (2012-2015) as well as British International Studies Association Founders’ Fund Award (2015).
-He locates himself at the interface between the English School and Social Constructivism and broadly speaking his research interests are the English School, Intervention, the Responsibility to Protect, the United Nations Security Council.
+Benedict joined the Department in September 2017.
+His PhD research – ‘Liberal vanguards and the sustainability of the solidarist international society typified by the Responsibility to Protect’ – was completed at the University of Leeds (2017) and funded by a POLIS Award (2012-2015) as well as British International Studies Association Founders’ Fund Award (2015).
+He locates himself at the interface between the English School and Social Constructivism and broadly speaking his research interests are Humanitarian Intervention, the Responsibility to Protect and the United Nations Security Council.
 He has a BA (Hons) in History and Politics from the University of Strathclyde (2008), and a MA in Comparative & Transnational History from Central Michigan University (2010).

-I have been an active member of the British International Studies Association having served two terms as a Co-convenor of the Postgraduate Network (2013-2015) and as the PGR representative on the Intervention & R2P Working Group (2015-2016).
-During 2013-2016 I worked with colleagues on an ESRC funded seminar series, ‘The Responsibility to Protect and Prosecute: The Political Sustainability of Liberal Norms in an Age of Shifting Power balances’ and subsequently assisted with the launch of the European Centre for the Responsibility to Protect in December 2016.
+Benedict has been an active member of the British International Studies Association having served two terms as a Co-convenor of the Postgraduate Network (2013-2015) and as the PGR representative on the Intervention & R2P Working Group (2015-2016).
+During 2013-2016 he worked with colleagues on an ESRC funded seminar series, ‘The Responsibility to Protect and Prosecute: The Political Sustainability of Liberal Norms in an Age of Shifting Power balances’ and subsequently assisted with the launch of the European Centre for the Responsibility to Protect in December 2016.

 My research examines how the P3 states (France, the UK and USA) practically resolve tensions between their liberal preferences for or practices of intervention, and the humanitarian solidarism of contemporary international society typified by the Responsibility to Protect (2005).
 I specially examined the crises in Côte d’Ivoire, Libya and Syria (2010-2012), as cases in which there was a tension between intervention and interference, between humanitarian intervention under the auspices of Responsibility to Protect (R2P) and liberal intervention combining civilian protection/mass atrocity prevention with democracy and human rights promotion.